 This beer bottle's lettering was hand designed reflecting the craftsmanship of brewing the beer itself.
 The letters convey a twisted, funky and fun feel that mirror the brewer's persona.
 Also the cartoon dog's face is crooked and sports a disproportionate tooth, the letters continue this theme by being very organic and a bit random.

 This package was designed to have a bold, striking look and show elements of the label's design regardless of how it may be placed on the shelf.
 I hand drew the zombie panoramic label and inked it in Illustrator.
 I wanted the label to have an intense gritty feel reflecting the beer's personality.
 Lastly, the bottle was waxed, which increases shelf life, but adds a blood dripping effect, which goes with the bottle's horror theme.

 This is a branding/logo project for a Michigan winery.
 The monochromatic color scheme was chosen to convey class and elegance.
 Continuing the theme of sophistication and elegance, a strong sans serif font is used in conjunction with an elegant script font.
 The theme of the brand is continued with the promotional posters.

 Various Illustrations in a range of styles.
-All started as pencil sketches and where then treated in different styles when scanned in and made digital.
+All started as pencil sketches, some were inked by hand and some were scanned and finished in different styles digitally.